Kong/kong-dist-cloudformation/README.md

 1. The security configuration on the templates opens up all externally accessible ports to incoming traffic from any IP address if default is chosen *(`0.0.0.0/0`)*
 2. The risk of data leakage is high.
 If you desire a more secure configuration, please update access fields with appropiate IP address range
 3. The template installs many resources on AWS.
 You will be billed just for the AWS resources used
-4. Some of the instance types may not be supported in all the AWS Regions or Availiblity Zones, so chose next best available option
+4. Some of the instance types may not be supported in all the AWS Regions or Availablity Zones, so choose next best available option

 ## Enterprise Support